German Foreign Minister Annalena Baerbock heads to Middle East | DW | 09.02.2022

 Millions of Palestinian refugees who fled various wars with Israel have settled in Jordan.

-Baerbock also described Egypt as an "important contact" in the region due to its proximity not only to Israel and Palestine but also to Libya.
+Baerbock also described Egypt as an "important contact" in the region due to its proximity not only to Israel and the Palestinian territories but also to Libya.

 "In few places in the world do the dangers of the climate crisis for people, nature and the economy and the opportunities for sustainable transformation coincide as much as in the Middle East," the Green party lawmaker said.